urosherman/urosherman.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my homepage.
-I am a Post-doctoral fellow at [Aix-Marseille School of Economics (AMSE)](https://www.amse-aixmarseille.fr/en).
+I am a Postdoctoral Researcher at [Aix-Marseille School of Economics (AMSE)](https://www.amse-aixmarseille.fr/en).

 My research interests lie primarily in `macroeconomics`, with a special focus on monetary and fiscal policy within `Heterogeneous-Agent New Keynesian models`, and the intersection of macroeconomics with `international and corporate finance`.
 Some of my recent work can be found [here](/publications/).